sal55/langs/mfeatures.md

 Newlines in source files must use CR/LF or LF sequences.

 ### Case-Insensitive
 Another departure from most languages, especially those associated with C and/or Unix.
-M is case-insensitive, which means that all of these names are treated identically:
+M is case-insensitive, which means that all of these names are identical to it:

     abc abC aBc aBC Abc AbC ABc ABC